Rey Manaj: Senior

 Manaj's dream was that one day he could play for Albania senior team.
 Manaj scored after 12 seconds with a first touch from his debut as a substitute for Albania against Kosovo putting two individual records at the same time for the fastest goal by an Albanian international as a substitute and youngest Albanian international goalscorer.
 He later dedicated his goal to his family.
 De Biasi stated that Manaj can play for Albania in Euro 2016, but however, he was not called up in the provisional 27-man UEFA Euro 2016 squad.

 Following Euro 2016, Manaj was called up for the friendly against Morocco and the opening 2018 FIFA World Cup qualifying match against Macedonia on 31 August and 5 September.

+He was included in Albania's 26-man squad selected by head coach Sylvinho for UEFA Euro 2024.

 On 7 June 2025, Manaj missed a penalty at the 45th minute in a World Cup qualifying match against Serbia, owing to a save by Serbian goalkeeper Đorđe Petrović.
 Four months later, on 11 October 2025, he scored the winner against the same opponent in the away game in Leskovac and made the double-headed eagle celebration.